stormalf/porth/README.md

 1.0.30 refactoring compile function.
 Changing the way to manage argc and argv.
 Adding standard input management for testing ".input" extension file.

+1.0.31 Managing negative numbers at compilation.
+Adding new operators ROT for rotating 3 elements on the stack.
+Adding mem operators $16, $32 for read 16, 32 bits from memory.
+Adding mem operators @16, @32 for write 16, 32 bits to memory.
+Merging all includes into std.porth easier to manage.
+Adding detection of stack not empty.
+In the stack variables declaration and values and argc, argv still remains at the end of program execution.

 ## simulation

 The simulation/interpreter mode is too long.
 By generating a shared library using cython it seems a little bit faster (I used my pytoc tool to generate the shared library).
 The euler6 example takes :